2.4 TRICARE, CHAMPVA, VA

 Veterans themselves receive care through the VA health care system:

-- Direct care is provided at VA medical centers and clinics.
+- Direct care is provided at VA medical centers and clinics by VA staff.

-- Community Care (formerly the Veterans Choice Program) authorizes a veteran to be treated by a non-VA community provider when VA care is not available, the wait or distance is excessive, or it is in the veteran's best medical interest.
+- Community Care (which replaced the older Veterans Choice Program under the MISSION Act) authorizes a veteran to be treated by a non-VA community provider when VA care is not available, the wait time or driving distance exceeds VA standards, or it is in the veteran's best medical interest.

 A biller submits a TRICARE claim, but the dependent is not listed in DEERS.
 What is the likely outcome?